jeryldev/albedo/README.md

 ## What is Albedo?

+In alchemy, **albedo** (Latin for "whiteness") is the second stage of the *magnum opus* - the purification phase where **clarity emerges from chaos**.
+After the initial *nigredo* (decomposition), albedo represents the moment of illumination and understanding.

-In astronomy, **albedo** measures how much light a surface reflects - the higher the albedo, the clearer and brighter the reflection.
-This project embodies that concept: **Albedo shines light on codebases**, helping you understand unfamiliar code and transform vague feature ideas into clear, actionable implementation plans.
+This project embodies that concept: **Albedo brings clarity to codebases**, helping you understand unfamiliar code and transform vague feature ideas into clear, actionable implementation plans.

 Albedo acts as a **senior technical leader** that:
 - Investigates your codebase structure, conventions, and patterns